rbeezer/sla/README.md

 For each section covered there is
   * PDF: which does not show the empty Sage cells present elsewhere
   * HTML: a single webpage, with active Sage cells, and empty cells for the exercises.
 There is no facility for saving your work with these.
-  * SageMathCloud: the native format on SageMathCloud, `*.sagews`.
+  * CoCalc: the native format on CoCalc, `*.sagews`.
 Make a (free) account and upload, or pay for an account and just clone this repository with the provided internet access.
-  * Jupyter Notebooks: experimental.
-Functional now, but missing headers, `*.ipynb`.
-These are tested in SageMathCloud, elsewhere you may need to locate and select a Sage kernel.
+  * Jupyter Notebooks: experimental, but fairly functional.
+These are tested in CoCalc, elsewhere you may need to locate and select a Sage kernel.
 You can similarly save your work with your SageMathCloud account.

 There is a bash script, which you can experiment with.
 However we are distributing, and updating, all the same outputs via this repository.

 See [the overview](worksheets/overview.html) for brief descriptions of each worksheet.
 If you plan to present these in class, you might practice the exercises in advance.
 They are not hard, but better to be prepared than to stumble around in class.

-Copyright:  2016-2017 Robert A. Beezer
+Copyright:  2016-2018 Robert A. Beezer

 License:  CC BY-SA ([CreativeCommons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/))